jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Business critical systems consist of numerous assets, some of which are unknown or unmanaged by operations and security teams.
-With the increasing attack surface of networks, its essential for organizations to detect and manage these unknown and unmanaged assets.
+With the increasing attack surface of networks, it’s essential for organizations to detect and manage these unknown and unmanaged assets.
 This helps ensure that networks remain secure and up to date, reducing